nLab

 Both of these have accompanying model structures.
 Interestingly, these two model structures can also be combined to form what’s known as the mixed model structure.

-All of these model structures exist not only on the category of all topological spaces, but also on most nice categories of spaces.
+All of these model structures exist not only on the category of all topological spaces, but also on most convenient categories of topological spaces.
 Using a nice category instead is sometimes important, such as if we want the model structure to be monoidal.

 Definition

-The first, and most prevalent, model structure has
+The first, and most prevalent, model category structure on Top, called the classical model structure on topological spaces (Quillen67, II.3) has

-This model structure is sometimes called the Quillen model structure or q-model structure on Top.
+This model structure is sometimes called the Quillen model structure on topological spaces or qq-model structure on Top.

 Hurewicz (or Strøm) Model Structure